1911 Philadelphia Athletics season

 The 1911 Philadelphia Athletics season was a season in American baseball.
-The A's finished first in the American League with a record of 101 wins and 50 losses, then went on to defeat the New York Giants in the 1911 World Series, four games to two, for their second straight World Championship.
+The A's finished first in the American League with 101 wins and 50 losses.
+The team then defeated the New York Giants in the 1911 World Series, winning four games to two, and securing their second straight World Championship.

+History

-Starting in 1911, the team was known for its "$100,000 infield", consisting of John "Stuffy" McInnis (first base), Eddie Collins (second base), Jack Barry (shortstop), and Frank "Home Run" Baker (third base) as well as pitchers Eddie Plank and Charles "Chief" Bender.
+Starting in 1911, the team was known for its "$100,000 infield," which consisted of John "Stuffy" McInnis (first base), Eddie Collins (second base), Jack Barry (shortstop), and Frank "Home Run" Baker (third base) as well as pitchers Eddie Plank and Charles "Chief" Bender.